nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * There are no previous valid actions to undo.

-> * Program returns error message, saying that no more previous valid action was executed for the current session<br>
+> * Program returns an error message, saying that no more previous valid action was executed for the current session<br>
+  Use case ends.

+<br></br>
+### Use case: Redo undone action

+**MSS**

+1. User requests to redo previous undone action
+2. Program restores the state of program before undoing<br>
+Use case ends

+**Extension**

+* There are no recent undo actions.

+> * Program returns an error message, saying that no more recent undo action executed for the current session<br>
   Use case ends.

 <br></br>
 <!-- @@author A0135793W -->
 ### Use case: Save data to a specified folder